 - In a heat-safe bowl or a pint-sized mason jar, combine the ginger, red pepper, soy sauce, and sugar.

 - Set a fine-meshed strainer over the bowl or jar containing the ginger and red pepper mixture and pour the hot oil through the strainer.
-Discard the solids (the shallots and garlic can be saved and used for another person, such as adding to a stir fry, if desired).
+Discard the solids (the shallots and garlic can be saved and used for another purpose, such as adding to a stir fry, if desired).

 - Let the oil mixture cool to room temperature and then store, covered, in the refrigerator for up to 6 months.